SuyashMullick/chore-tracker/README.md

 1. Start your Android emulator or connect a real device.

-2. Install the prebuilt APK:

-    `adb install path/to/app-release.apk`

-3. Ensure adb is installed and accessible via terminal.
+2. Ensure adb is installed and accessible via terminal.
 It comes with the Android SDK Platform Tools.

+3. Install the prebuilt APK:

+    `adb install -r path/to/app-release.apk`

 #### Running on the web